khulnasoft/integrations-core/torchserve/README.md

 For more information about the logging configuration with TorchServe, see the [official TorchServe documentation][16].

 <div class="alert alert-warning">You can also collect logs from the `access_log.log` file.
-However, these logs are included in the `ts_log.log` file, leading you to duplicated logs in Datadog if you configure both files.</div>
+However, these logs are included in the `ts_log.log` file, leading you to duplicated logs in Khulnasoft if you configure both files.</div>

 ## Troubleshooting

 Need help?
-Contact [Datadog support][9].
+Contact [Khulnasoft support][9].

 [1]: https://pytorch.org/serve/
 [2]: https://app.khulnasoft.com/account/settings/agent/latest